 So if you’re staying in Paleochora, you can reach Loutro from there too.
 This is the official ferry webpage.

 As I said, walking to Loutro is a super adventure that includes unique panoramic views of the south coast!

 It’s possible to walk along the coast on the E4 path (the total hike can be from 2 to 4 hours, depending on your pace).

-Pack enough water and sunscreen lotion, don’t forget a hat, comfy shoes, and add a walking pole if you need one.
-Of course, your camera must come with you!
+Pack enough water and sunscreen lotion, don’t forget a hat, and comfy shoes.
+Add a walking pole if you need one.
+Of course, your camera must come with you too!

 There are dozens of small waterfront hotels in Loutro, I’ve chosen to review here only the ones I’ve visited.
 But there are many more to check on Booking.com.

 - A little gem hidden behind the hotels on the waterfront in Loutro, Villa Niki is a great favorite place to stay in the village.